LuxoftAKutsan/sdl_evolution/proposals/nnnn-send_permissions_within_app_register.md

 # Certification of application

-Application developer should provide list of MOBILE_API functions and parameters that it need for work to OEM produces.
+Application developer should provide list of MOBILE_API functions and parameters that are needed for OEM produces.
 OEM producer will send to application developer encrypted `app_policices` string.
 This string should be used for registration in `app_policies` parameter in `RegisterAppInterface`.

 ### Update policies trigger changes

-Policy table do no need folowing triggers for update any more:
+Policy table does not need following trigger for update anymore:

  - An app registered is not listed in PT (device consented)

 ## Potential downsides